csgroen/RTN_example_TCGA_LIHC/README.md

-RTNsurvival example - Hepatocellular carcinoma (TCGA-LIHC)
+Example of data preprocessing for RTN and RTNsurvival using the TCGA-LIHC cohort (TCGA-LIHC)
 ================
 Clarice Groeneveld, Gordon Robertson, Mauro Castro <br>
 28 January 2019